The Minister for Government Services makes these Identity Verification Standards (the Standards) which were gazetted on 23 February 2021.

 b) a material difference.

-b) where the first, (middle, if available) and last names feature inconsistently applied or missing punctuation that is minor (e.g. hyphens or apostrophes) and the names are otherwise an exact match.
+b) the first and last names (and middle, if available) feature inconsistently applied or missing punctuation that is minor (e.g. hyphens or apostrophes) and the names are otherwise an exact match.

-13.6 A material difference occurs when the names on the provided documents are not an exact match and cannot be explained as a minor difference.
+12.5.
+A material difference occurs where the names on the provided documents are not an exact match and cannot be explained as a minor difference.

-14.1 This section outlines the options available to individuals who cannot otherwise verify their identity in accordance with these Standards.
+There are options available to individuals who cannot provide the documents required to verify their identity in accordance with these Standards.

-14.2 The Service Victoria CEO may use an exceptions process for individuals who otherwise have difficulty having their identity verified under these Standards.
+13.2.
+Service Victoria may use an exceptions process for individuals who otherwise have difficulty having their identity verified under these Standards.

-b) information provided by referees or other responsible persons; and/or
+b) information provided by verified referees or other responsible persons; and/or

 c) other information provided by the individual.

-14.5 Where possible, information provided by individuals or referees should be checked with a records checking agency or other appropriate people or organisations.
+13.5.
+Where possible, information provided by individuals or referees should be checked with a record checking agency or with other appropriate people or organisations.

-14.7 Where an individual cannot provide one of the documents required in section(s) 8.7-8.9 above, they may be directed to the relevant issuing authority to obtain one.
+13.8.
+Where an individual cannot provide one of the required identity documents, Service Victoria may direct the individual to the relevant issuing authority to obtain one.

-14.9 Individuals may also have the option to complete transactions through existing digital and/or non-digital service delivery channels with service agencies.
+13.9.
+Individuals may also be given the option to complete transactions through existing digital and/or non-digital service delivery methods with service agencies including Service Victoria.

 Consent and account creation

-15.3 If an individual consents to the continuation of a temporary EIC of LOA 3, then in addition to being satisfied that the individual has complied with section 15.2, the Service Victoria CEO must be satisfied that the following conditions are met before issuing an ongoing EIC of LOA 3 to the individual:
+14.5.
+If an individual consents to the continuation of a temporary EIC of LOA3, then in addition to being satisfied that the individual has complied with Standard 14.2, Service Victoria must be satisfied that the following conditions are met before issuing an ongoing EIC of LOA3 to the individual:

-b) the Service Victoria CEO must match the Photo to the photo bind performed in section 11.7 and determine the Photo is suitable for digital identity verification; and
+b) Service Victoria must be satisfied that the Photo matches the photo bind performed under paragraph 9.5 and determine that the Photo is suitable for future digital identity verification; and

-For the avoidance of doubt, the condition described in section 15.3 confers a function on the Service Victoria CEO in the nature of an identity verification function as defined in the Service Victoria Act, and which necessitates the collection of a photo.
+14.7.
+To avoid doubt, the condition described in paragraph 14.5 confers a function on the Service Victoria CEO in the nature of an identity verification function as defined in the Act, and which necessitates the collection of a photo.

-15.4 If the individual is unable to comply with the conditions outlined in sections 15.2 or 15.3 then this does not invalidate the temporary EIC.
+14.8.
+If the individual is unable to comply with the conditions outlined in paragraphs 14.2 or 14.5, then this does not invalidate the individual’s temporary EIC.

-15.7 If the individual’s ongoing EIC has a lower LOA than is needed for the transaction, the individual may apply to the Service Victoria CEO to verify their identity at the higher LOA needed in accordance with the Standards and if successfully verified at the higher LOA, choose to either:
+14.12.
+If the individual’s ongoing EIC has a lower LOA than is needed for the transaction, the individual may apply to Service Victoria to verify their identity at the higher LOA needed in accordance with the Standards and if successfully verified at the higher LOA, choose to either:

 a) obtain a temporary EIC at the higher LOA; or

-b) increase the level of the individual’s existing ongoing EIC to the higher LOA.
+b) increase the LOA of the individual’s existing ongoing EIC to the higher LOA.

-16.1 These Standards are intended to be used by the Service Victoria CEO in making identity verification decisions under the Act.
-These Standards may also be used by VCAT when reviewing decisions made by the Service Victoria CEO under the Act.
+These Standards are intended to be used by the Service Victoria CEO in making identity verification decisions under the Act, and by VCAT when reviewing decisions made by the Service Victoria CEO under the Act.

-16.2 Only the following decisions listed in section 40(1) of the Act are reviewable:
+15.2.
+Only the following decisions listed in section 40(1) of the Act are reviewable by VCAT:

 a) to refuse to issue an EIC;